Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 (3BA) Velma
 (3BA) CBBE Body Special DW Preset 1 Female

-Edit: Ceck HotSwap Modpage for Compability.
+Edit: Check HotSwap Modpage for Compability.

 I also added them into the Obody Preset thingy, so basicly NPCS can only get these Presets applied to them.
 All the other Presets are basicly only applicable manually, or for the Player.
 Check out Obody HotSwap to learn more!
 More Presets will be added every Week.